+The best car insurance companies in California for young adults are Wawanesa, USAA, and CAAA.
 The best car insurance for young adults in California offers great coverage at an affordable price, especially for young drivers with a few years of experience behind the wheel.
 Insurance companies cannot use your age as a determining factor in setting premiums in California.
 But they can consider how many years of driving experience you have, as well as how many years you have been continuously insured.
 This is why young adults still tend to pay more for car insurance than older, more experienced drivers.

 Quotes for the same driver can vary by as much as $1,000 in California, so it’s important for young adults to compare rates for the cheapest insurance.
 And there are a few notable options to put at the top of the queue when doing so.

 The Best Car Insurance Companies in California for Young Adults

 No, California is not a no-fault state for auto insurance.
 California is one of the 38 states in the country where the person who causes a car accident has to pay for the damage and injuries.

 When an accident occurs, the police determine who’s at fault.
 Then, to collect payment for their losses, victims must file a claim with the at-fault driver’s insurance company.
 Liability insurance is the type of insurance that pays victims’ claims, and all drivers in California are required to carry it.… read full answer

 Although you’re not required to carry any other kind of car insurance in California, you may want to protect yourself in case of an accident, too.
 For example, if you are at fault in a crash, your car can be covered by collision insurance.
 Medical payments coverage can pay your medical bills.

 In a no-fault state, each driver in an accident is responsible for covering their own losses through their insurance company.
 No one needs to prove who caused the accident to be covered.
 These states have different types of mandatory insurance, such as personal injury protection, which covers medical bills, costs related to medical care like transportation expenses, and lost wages.